Jtoast65/League-of-Legends-/index.md

 ### Interpretation

 Both tests provide consistent, statistically significant evidence that **first blood provides a meaningful advantage** in professional League of Legends matches.
-Teams that secure first blood win at a rate significantly greater than the 50% that would be expected if first blood had no impact.

 **Key Findings**:
 - The observed win rate for teams with first blood is approximately **55-58%** (depending on the specific dataset used)